Here’s where Democrats, GOP stand in the midterms

 State legislatures

 Democrats saw a particularly good night in state legislatures.
-The party took control of state legislatures in Minnesota, Michigan, Maryland and Massachusetts.
+The party took control of state legislatures in Minnesota, Michigan and Massachusetts.
 Like in races further up the ballot, results are still coming in from the races in Arizona, where Republicans hold slim majorities.

 The race for the majority in Pennsylvania’s state legislature is also a nail-biter.
 While Republicans remain in control of the state’s Senate, as of Thursday Democrats were only two seats away from flipping the Key Stone State’s lower chamber.